 Two examples are Clever and Ideal Agent.
 Both companies will match you with top-rated, full-service agents from major brokerages, but you’ll pay a pre-negotiated reduced listing fee.

 Ideal Agent offers 2% listing fees.
-Clever cuts that in half, offering full service for 1% — or just $3,000 if the final sale price is less than $350,000.
-Clever buyers can also get up to 0.5% of the purchase price in cash back after closing.
+Clever offers full service for 1.5%.
+Clever buyers can also get cash back after closing.

 All other things being equal, we recommend working with the brands that can find you a great agent AND net you the most possible value.
 If savings are important to you (they are for most people), opt for the brands that offer them as a built-in part of their service.